glangsto/analyze/README.md

 are for analysis after the observations, not for data taking.
 The observations in directory _data_ were made over 5 days, with a Science Aficionados Horn and an
-<a href="https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview"> ADALM Pluto Software Defined Radio (SDR)</a>   The Gnuradio data-taking designs (see http://github.com/glangsto/gr-nsf)
+<a href="https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html#eb-overview"> ADALM Pluto Software Defined Radio (SDR)</a>.
+The Gnuradio data-taking designs (see http://github.com/glangsto/gr-nsf)
 were run on an Odroid XU4 octa-core single-board computer.
 The observations were setup for 7 MHz bandwidth.
 The center frequency was 1421.25 MHz.
-The spectra look good and different arms of our Mikly Way Galaxy are identified by emission at different velocities and intensities.
+The spectra look good and different arms of our Mikly Way Galaxy can be identified by emission at different velocities and intensities.

-These observations were made to try and detect the Andromeda Galaxy, the spiral galaxy closest to the Milky Way.
+FYI, these observations were made to try and detect the Andromeda Galaxy, the spiral galaxy closest to the Milky Way.
 I could not confirm that I saw any signs of Andromeda, but with some hardware improvements it should be possible to see the structure and rotation of Andromeda from your own back yard!